niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 The canonical Atlas model remains authoritative.

+The generic boundary does **not** mean that every external engineering format is supported.

+No concrete external engineering-format adapter is part of the verified v0.1 capability unless separately implemented and verified.

 ---

 # 30. Concrete File Formats and External Systems

-The generic Import/Export architecture does **not** mean that every external engineering format is supported.

 The following are outside the verified v0.1 concrete capability: